-Featuring film subjects Madonna Thunder Hawk (Lakota) and Marcy Gilbert (Lakota) and director Elizabeth A. Castle in person
+Featuring film subjects Madonna Thunder Hawk (Lakota) and Marcy Gilbert (Lakota) and director Elizabeth A. Castle (Pekowi Band of Shawnee) in person

 “This is our time.
 You gotta be ready to drop everything and go if you feel it’s important enough.”—Madonna Thunder Hawk